 Dri-Scope Aid® Jet~Stream

 The Dri-Scope Aid® Jet~Stream is available in two models.
-The model 1840P acts as a standalone unit where the internal pump provides constant flow and consistent pressure with repeatable results.
+The model 1840P acts as a standalone unit where the internal pump provides HEPA-filtered air with constant flow and consistent pressure with repeatable results.
 The model 1840R is ideal for users that wish to use medical or instrument air.

 The Dri-Scope Aid® Jet~Stream simultaneously supplies 0.1 micron HEPA-filtered air to all channels to aid in drying endoscopes.
 The dual displays increase efficiency by allowing two endoscopes to be connected individually with separate timers.

 Recent updated societal guidelines now state that drying the interior of an endoscope should use a sufficiently prolonged flow of medical air through all accessible channels, ideally simultaneously and for at least 10 minutes, for greatest efficiency.

 Dri-Scope Aid® Cabinet

 Drying the endoscopes after every reprocessing cycle, both between patient procedures and before storage, is a requisite practice crucial to the prevention of bacterial transmission and nosocomial infections as cleaning and HLD (Kovaleva et al., 2013; Muscarella, 2006).

 - Consistent Pressure

 The Dri-Scope Aid® Cabinet supplies either HEPA-filtered air or instrument air to all internal channels to aid in drying endoscopes with an automated drying cycle for improved turn-around time, and a continuous venting cycle for overnight storage.
 The Dri-Scope Aid® Cabinet converts your scope cabinet into a complete drying system.